ShaffySwitcher/RTModding/README.md

 Some useful Rhythm Tengoku Documentation to start modding the game.

+## Getting Started

+You can get started by going on the [wiki of the repository](https://github.com/ShaffySwitcher/RTModding/wiki).

 ## Useful Links

 [RHModding](https://discord.gg/j2WEHzE) - RHModding Server to get helped with things you have to trouble with.